CSharper63/tb_iscs_lorawan/readme.md

         > This program is coded to be executed in parallel.
 With 8 cores it takes about 3h to be executed on every  $30000$ ```MIC```/```FRMPayload``` with $2^{32} f$.

-    2. **Odd test**: same as the Binomial test but instead of keeping only numbers that reject $H_0$, they all are collected to compute a distribution.
+    2. [**Odd test**](/analysis/test_bit_quality/src/main.rs): same as the Binomial test but instead of keeping only numbers that reject $H_0$, they all are collected to compute a distribution.
-    3. **IV reuse detection**: part of test_quality_bit program.
+    3. (**IV reuse detection**)[(/analysis/test_bit_quality/src/main.rs)]: part of test_quality_bit program.
 It is used to extract all stream cipher IV reuse. then another part of the program will combine all the messages by xor, with a repetition of IVs between them to try to discover patterns.
-    4. In ```analysis/```, you will find a jupyter notebook used to create graphs based on test computed collected data such as AES bit distributions.
+    4. In [```analysis/```](/analysis/notebook.ipynb), you will find a jupyter notebook used to create graphs based on test computed collected data such as AES bit distributions.
-    5. **Mitmproxy**: used as a proxy between a LoRaWAN gateway and the service provider to make a MITM attack to be able to access the HTTPS encrypted content.
+    5. **Man-In-The-Middle proxy**: used as a proxy ([mitmproxy](https://hub.docker.com/r/mitmproxy/mitmproxy/)) between a LoRaWAN gateway and the service provider to make a MITM attack to be able to access the HTTPS encrypted content.
 The goal is to collect data massively to be able to execute a good statistical test.
     In the mitmproxy middleware, there are 2 categories:
         1. The middleware that collected the data that are transmitted by the gateway to the cloud (uplink and downlink).
         2. A serie of test to verify that the packet integrity works as explained in their LoRaWAN 1.1 specification.
-    6. **cups_api_resp_parser**: used to parse the binary response of the server in CUPS protocol and be able to forge to try RCE on gateway.
+    6. [**cups_api_resp_parser**](/cups_api_resp_parser/parser.py): used to parse the binary response of the server in CUPS protocol and be able to forge to try RCE on gateway.
     This program allows you to parse/build a response as your own.
     7. Deamon export and telegram bot was used in collect case to be able to commit automatically the collected data every hour in this repo.
 The telegram bot were used to be able to access these data anywhere at any time.

 > [!TIP]
-> All test executed from test_quality_bit program are based on real collected data in json format.
+> All test executed from [```test_quality_bit```](/analysis/test_bit_quality/src/main.rs) program are based on real collected data in json format.
 You can find them in the next section.

 ## Collected data